This newsletter in English December 28th, 2007

 further examples of our work

-Intersectoral EWC seminar in Hamburg
+Cross-sector EWC seminar in Hamburg

-An Austrian holding starts EWC negotiations
+Austrian holding company will start EWC negotiations

-Employee participation in the port logistics
+Employee participation in port logistics

 Legal personality of European works councils

-Restructurings in the rubber and synthetic material industry
+Restructuring in the rubber and plastics industry

-New guide for the EWC establishment
+New guide to the EWC foundation

-Contributions in professional journals
+Articles in professional journals

 ver.di/GPA newsletter: new issue

-13. Current seminar appointments
+13. Current seminar schedule

 Europe for trade union officers of IG Metall

-Institutions -- Political fields -- European works councils
+Institutions -- Policies -- European works councils

 16 -- 18-04-2008 in Bad Orb